svsticky/constipated-koala/doc/webhook_readme.md

 ## Webhook setup
-When you want to test Mollie or Payconiq while developing there are certain webhooks that need to be available to public networks.
+When you want to test Mollie while developing there are certain webhooks that need to be available to public networks.
 For this we use ngrok to tunnel our local network securly to the internet.
 Here is a small guide on how to set this up.

 1. install ngrok [Here](https://ngrok.com/download).
 2. Run this command ``ngrok http -host-header=koala.rails.local koala.rails.local:3000``